GameDevTecnico/cubos/engine/samples/renderer/page.md

 @snippet renderer/main.cpp Adding the plugin

 The first thing we're going to worry about is setting the
-@ref cubos::engine::Palette "Palette" the renderer will use.
+@ref cubos::engine::VoxelPalette "VoxelPalette" the renderer will use.
 This palette would usually be loaded from a file, but for this example we'll just create it manually.